OutpostPublications/Outpost-Contextly-Theme-Integration-Kit/README.md

 # Usage

-To setup Outpost and Contextly integration, you will need to download your theme
+To setup the integration with Outpost and Contextly on your Ghost site, you will need to add a few files to your theme.
+If you are not hosting your site on Github, you will need to download your theme.

+Non-Github Method:

 1. Download the Outpost ThemeStarterKit files and unzip them.